nomemory/andreinc-site/_posts/2021-01-24-eigenvalues-and-eigenvectors-explained.md

 There are rumors saying Computer Vision Engineers consider `Eigenvalues` and `Eigenvectors` the single most important concept(s) in linear algebra.
 I am not 100% sure about that, but I must admit those two things confused me a lot during my university years.

 I think my teacher lost me somewhere in between _The basis of a vector space_ and _Linear transformations_.
 N-dimensional vectors rotating ?!
 That was too much for me.
-So I've stopped caring, learned the formulas and passed the exam.
-So here I am after more than 10 years later, interested in A.I. algorithms, and realising those two notions are much simpler than I've thought.
+So I've stopped caring, learned the formulas, and passed the exam.
+So here I am more than ten years later, interested in A.I. algorithms and realizing those two notions are much simpler than I've thought.

-But, before jumping directly into subject, we must first talk about a few auxiliary concepts, that will help us better understand the mystery behind `Eigenvectors` and `Eigenvalues`.
+But, before jumping directly into the subject, we must first talk about a few auxiliary concepts that will help us better understand the mystery behind `Eigenvectors` and `Eigenvalues`.

 # Think of matrices as functions f(x) = ...

-In mathematics a function is a _rule_ that accepts an input and produces and output.
+In mathematics, a function is a _rule_ that accepts an input and produces an output.

 For example $$f(x) = x + 1 , f : N \rightarrow N$$ is a function that accepts a natural number `x`, increments the number with `1` and returns the result.
 As expected $$f(0) = 0 + 1 = 1$$ and $$f(5) = 5 + 1 = 6$$.
 If `x` varies, then the result will vary.